mcasari/release-handler/README.md

 # release-handler

-Python script named release_handler.py with functions aimed at handling versioning and check compilation of a configured set of Maven, Ant and Angular projects.
+Python script named release_handler.py with functions aimed at handling versioning, tagging and check compilation of a configured set of Maven, Ant and Angular projects.
 It also allows to perform several Git operations on all the projects like commit, checkout, pull and reset.
 The projects are configured in a release_handler.yaml file.

 ## Prerequisites